Date of Award

 When looking at subsequent kindergarten performance, students who were originally identified as being ready for school did not, after 7 months of classroom instruction, score significantly higher in literacy, math or social development than their peers who were originally identified as being delayed.
 Additionally, students who attended a prekindergarten program prior to starting school did score significantly higher in math proficiency than their peers who did not attend prekindergarten, but there were no significant differences between the two groups for either literacy or social development.

 Carroll, Kelsey Musselman, "The Impact of Preschool Education on Students' Kindergarten Readiness and Subsequent Kindergarten Performance" (2012).
 Education Theses, Dissertations and Projects.
-Paper 51.
+51.